PARIETAL BONE ANATOMY

 • Contains grooves and depressions

-• Accommodates brain structures and meninges
+• Accommodates your brain structures and meninges

 Groove for Middle Meningeal Artery